Algoa & Makana fast-track Milkwoods project

 “The project is intended to provide affordable accommodation which allows clients to live closer to their places of work,” explains Mark.
 "The rental units will offer affordable accommodation to those who earned R15 000 a month or less.

 "Clay brick has incredible thermal insulation, so that the homes remain cooler for longer.
 It will deals efficiently with Port Elizabeth's hot summers, keeping interiors comfortable without the need for expensive air-conditioning.
-With its ability to regulate both air humidity and temperature, a brick building maintains a comfortable interior throughout hot, rainy months - rooms don’t become dank and stuffy.
+With its ability to regulate both air humidity and temperature, a brick building maintains a comfortable interior throughout hot, rainy months - rooms don’t become stuffy.
 Double leaf clay brick walls minimise interior damp and condensation in winter rainfall regions like the Eastern Cape.